xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/j4-dmenu-desktop.md

 [^bytecompiled]: Python packages are _byte compiled_ on Void, but that is
                  something different.
 [^buildstyledeps]: Not all build styles do that.
+[^fixgit]: `git` can be invoked with `--branch r2.18` to package the correct
+           version, but that also pulls unneeded git history, and it is more difficult to verify its state (SHA256SUMs are used for tarballs).